Impossible Contract Conditions Involve Terms That Are Impossible to Perform and Thus Moot and UnenforceablePage last modified: February 21 2022

 The Doctrine of Impossibility Applies to Contracts Containing Terms That Were Impossible When a Purported Contract Was Made; However, Where Terms Are Impossible the Terms of Invalid and Unenforceable.
 A Contract With Terms That Become Impossible Differs and Is Known As a Frustrated Contract.

-A Helpful Guide For How to Determine and Understand When a Contract Is Impossible to Perform and Therefore Unenforceable
+Understanding What Happens When a Contract Is Impossible to Perform and Becomes Unenforceable

 At first glance it may appear absurd that a contract would be drafted with language that requires a party to the contract to perform impossible feats; however, such a circumstance happens all too often.
 Here are just a few examples of impossibilities whereas all are from a contract drafted and proferred by a major corporation, Loblaw Properties Limited, in respect of winter snow services: